Save time and money with Loans Canada

 Although Victoria, like most of British Columbia, has very expensive housing prices, it can be well worth it to buy a home there, seeing as how it’s also been rated as one of the best cities to live in Canada.
 That said, there is another major benefit that comes with the prospect of homeownership and that is the chance to build home equity.

 That’s right, if you have a certain percentage of equity built up in your property, you can potentially tap into it and use it for all sorts of expenses.
 Interested in knowing more?
 If so, keep on reading.

 Now, before we discuss these options, here’s a quick rundown of home equity in general.
 Traditionally, you can build home equity by paying down your mortgage, as well as adding value to your home through additions or renovations.
-The property itself can also gain extra value when your neighborhood becomes an in-demand area, which can drive housing prices up.
+The property itself can also gain extra value when your neighbourhood becomes an in-demand area, which can drive housing prices up.

-Once you’ve built a minimum of 20% equity, it becomes an asset that you can offer to a lender in exchange for a similar amount of credit (minus the cost of interest and other fees).
+Once you’ve built a minimum of 20% equity, it becomes an asset that you can offer to a lender in Victoria in exchange for a similar amount of credit (minus the cost of interest and other fees).
 As we said, you can then withdraw from that fund using one of the two products listed below.

 Planning to borrow using your home equity?
 Check this out.

 A home equity line of credit functions a lot like a personal line of credit or common credit card, meaning you’ll have a revolving credit limit that you can withdraw from whenever you’d like and repay on a monthly basis.
 This can be highly beneficial because you’ll only have to pay interest on the amounts you’ve borrowed, unlike with the next option.